 The new variant was termed initially VUI 202012/01 (Variant under investigation, year 2020, month 12, variant 01).
 Following a risk assessment conducted by the relevant expert committee, it received the designated Variant of Concern (VOC).
 The variant, a distinct phylogenetic cluster named lineage B.1.1.7, is defined by 23 mutations, a relatively large number to occur in single cluster.
-This includes 13 non-synonymous mutations.
-The non-synonymous mutations are of these mutations have potential biological effects that have been described previously to varying extents:
+This includes 13 non-synonymous mutations, 4 deletions and 6 synonymous mutations.
+The non-synonymous mutations include a series of spike protein mutations.
+Three of these mutations have potential biological effects that have been described previously to varying extents: